babanesma/vagrant-php7/README.md

     cd vagrant-php7
     vagrant up

-then open your browse and go to <http://localhost:8080/test.php>
+then open your browser and go to <http://localhost:8080/test.php>